SR-Rabby/Simple-Data-Entry-Form/README.md

 # Simple-Data-Entry-Form
-HTML , CSS mini project
-need to xampp control panel
-copy the file and paste xampp-htdocs file copy the sql file and setup localhost
+HTML , CSS and Php mini project need to xampp control panel copy the file and paste xampp-htdocs file copy the sql file and setup localhost